An experimental field of motion

 A ribbon creates dynamism

-When shoes were still being made in the Rheinberger factory, the machines were driven by a belt.
-We have used this ribbon as a structural element in our interior design: it leads dynamically through the exhibition and provides information on celebrities in the region.
-In the foyer it still curves spectacularly to lay at the feet of the visitors like a red carpet.
+When shoes were still being made in the Rheinberger factory, the machines were driven by a ribbons.
+Therefore we have used a ribbon as a structural element in our interior design: It leads dynamically through the exhibition and provides information about famous people in the region.
+In the foyer it curves spectacularly to lay at the feet of the visitors like a red carpet.
 The visitors become aware of their own steps.

 Move something - move yourself

 Visitors can try, experience, test and enjoy practically any kind of movement over the two floors of the exhibition.
 What is it that makes movement so special?
 Movement starts with an impulse.
 And nothing works without friction.